Sandy-7061/Birthday-web/README.md

 ## Password

-The password for the special section is Shivani's birthdate: `07092023`
+The password for the special section is

 ## Credits